palo-it-th/openapi-codegen-examples/Readme.md

   <p align="center">
-    This project demonstrates how to generate servers or clients from a given OpenAPI 3 specification using the API-first development approach with different technologies.
+    This project demonstrates how to generate servers or clients from a given OpenAPI 3 specification using different technologies.
     <br />
   </p>
 </p>